PlumpMath/Platonic-Solids/README.md

 Platonic Solids
 -------------------------
 An experiment created with [three.js](http://mrdoob.github.io/three.js/).
+Thank you to [Dr. Andy Long](http://www.nku.edu/~longa/) for helping me so much with the mathematics!

 Concept
 -------------------------